MARA Admissions Requirements

 Applicants who meet the following requirements will be considered for admission in the Master of Archives and Records Administration program:

-- A bachelor’s degree from any regionally accredited institution in any discipline with a GPA of at least 3.0 at the bachelor’s degree institution or in the last 60 semester or 90 quarter units. *If the institution did not issue grades / GPA, enter “N/A” into the GPA field in Cal State Apply.
+- A bachelor’s degree from any regionally accredited institution in any discipline with an overall GPA of at least 3.0 in the bachelor’s degree or in the last 60 semester or 90 quarter units. *If the institution did not issue grades / GPA, enter “N/A” into the GPA field in Cal State Apply.
 Narrative evaluations (minimum 5 – 6) need to be sent with your official transcripts.

 - A general understanding of computers and technology.
 See Technology Literacy Requirements.

 - Access to a computer with Internet connection and appropriate software.
 See Home Computing Requirements.

 - International applicants must have a TOEFL score of 600 (paper version), 250 (computer version), or 100 (Internet-based); or an IELTS score of 8.